AKA What Lurks Below

 The tramp nearly dropped the bottle on the way to his lips.

-‘Another night tucked up with the scum in here you mean?
+‘Another night tucked up with the scum round here you mean?
 I’m better than that.
 It’s time to say goodbye.
 Nothing works anymore, not the tranquilizers they put in your food, or the rotgut that keeps you going.
 I can’t stop remembering.’

 ‘’Course you do boy.
 Your problems are plain as day.
 I bet you think it’ll get better if you tough it out, it won’t.
 I’m living proof of that.’

 Nicu thought back over the amount of times he’d heard that before.
 His Mum made sure of it every time she got drunk, him and the rest of the world that is.
 Nothing was going to get better, it was all somebody else’s fault.
-He supposed it made life a little easier for her to bear for her if everyone else shared her misery.
+He supposed it made life a little easier for her to bear if everyone else shared her misery.

 ‘Have another drink, and tell me all about it.
 It’ll seem clearer then.
 It normally does for people like you.’

 That got a response he hadn’t been expecting.
 The tramp tried to leap to his feet, and slipped, slumping back into the garbage instead.

 ‘I’m Inspector Ilia Vladovitch: a hero of the migrant war.
 You will address me as sir.’

 ‘’Course you are…sir’